 Phonics is the specific teaching of the sounds that form words to aid spelling and reading.
-It is taught in short sessions throughout Reception, Year 1 and a lot in Year 2.
+It is taught in short sessions throughout Reception, Year 1 and Year 2.
 Children still requiring phonics support into Key Stage 2 will get additional interventions, usually in the afternoon.

 Letters and Sounds

 At Icknield, we use the Letters and Sounds scheme to teach phonics.
-The following website shows the different sounds and the order in which they are taught: http://www.letters-and-sounds.com/
+The following website shows the different sounds and the order in which they are taught: http://www.letters-and-sounds.com/.
+We are also using the Storytime Phonics scheme as a key resource in Reception and Year 1.

 The order in which this is taught is outlined in the following document: